jcbhmr/jimmywarting-.github/CONTRIBUTING.md

 5. 🔖 Commit & push your changes
 6. 🔁 Open a PR to get your changes merged
 7. 🚀 Profit!

+👩‍⚖️ When contributing code to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.